hyosung11/Launch-School/Courses/journal.md

 09:10 Reviewed Joe's severance agreement.
 Deposited checks.
 Certified for UI benefits.
 Time to study now and get ready for the study group.

 11:56 I spent hours on that single problem from the study group to now.

+13:38 Doing the repetitions on the small problems.
+Time to take a short break and move to the dining room table.